An information system monitoring the situation of women and children in CEECIS.

 - child protection (parental and residential care, foster homes, etc)

 - crime (against children, juvenile crime and sentencing, etc)

 TransMONEE data is used to:

-TransMONEE is widely used by governments, international organisations, NGOs and academic institutions, including the World Bank, UN Economic Commission for Europe, Child Watch International Network, European University Institute, Euro Fund, and the Council of Baltic States.
+TransMONEE is widely used by governments, international organizations, NGOs and academic institutions, including the World Bank, UN Economic Commission for Europe, Child Watch International Network, European University Institute, Euro Fund and the Council of Baltic States.